DocHatty14/community-research-mcp/README.md

 ## 🧠 The "Street Smarts" Engine

-Most AI tools give you the "textbook" answer—the one that works in theory but fails in production. **Community Research MCP** is different.
+Most AI tools give you the "textbook" answer.
+The one that works in theory but fails in production. **Community Research MCP** is different.
 It bypasses generic training data to tap directly into the **living wisdom of the developer community**.

 We scrape, aggregate, and synthesize the **battle-tested workarounds**, **undocumented hacks**, and **hard-earned lessons** from: